g0v-it/data-budget/README.md

 ## Credits

 - the RDF datastore and SPARQL endpoint is based on the [Blazegraph community edition](https://www.blazegraph.com/)
-- the ontology and the smart data management platform was developed by Enrico Fagnoni (enrico at LinkedData.Center) with SDaaS Platform by [LinkedData.Center](http://LinkedData.Center/)
+- the gov-ap ontology and the smart data management platform was developed by Enrico Fagnoni (enrico at LinkedData.Center) with SDaaS Platform by [LinkedData.Center](http://LinkedData.Center/)
-- API server was developed by Yassine Ouahidi (yass.ouahidi at gmail.com ) from [DataChef](http://DataChef.Cloud)
+- API server and gateways was developed by Yassine Ouahidi (yass.ouahidi at gmail.com ) from [DataChef](http://DataChef.Cloud)

-Thanks to all project contributors and to the [Copernicani community](https://copernicani.it/) ideas and for support
+Thanks to all project contributors and to the [Copernicani community](https://copernicani.it/) for ideas and support.

 ## License